- slide 1 of 3

 Using a Daily Work Log

-Making the employees to fill out the daily work log sheets provided here can be beneficial for the employer in two ways:
+Having employees to fill out a daily work log can be beneficial for the employer in two ways:

-Accountability and Backtracking: If something goes wrong, for instance if equipment is found to be damaged, checking through the daily work log sheets will help the employer to know who worked on the equipment recently and who should be held accountable for the damage.
+Accountability and Backtracking: If something goes wrong – for instance, if equipment is found to be damaged – checking through the daily work logs will help the employer to know who worked on the equipment recently and who should be held accountable for the damage.